Physical therapist evaluating patient with back pain, checking for red flags.

 Dr. Rob Letizia PT, DPT

-I've been practicing physical therapy for over 15 years, and I've probably evaluated a few thousand people with back pain in that time.
-The vast majority, we're talking 95%+, have mechanical issues.
+I've been treating back pain for 25 years, 11 of them leading this practice, and I've evaluated a few thousand people with back pain in that time.
+The great majority of them — the large majority of all back pain, as every published estimate agrees — have mechanical issues.
 Muscle strains, disc problems, facet joint irritation, postural dysfunction.
 Things that respond well to PT.

 Early in my career, I missed one.
 Or rather, I didn't miss it exactly, I had a feeling something was off, but I didn't push hard enough.
 The patient eventually got the right diagnosis, but it took longer than it should have.
 That experience changed how I practice.